 - Sliders are by and large annoying for the users.

 Once again, you have to stick to Hick’s Law and avoid giving more information than needed to the user.

 3. News Feeds

-Another common homepage mistakes is the use of news feeds.
-Only sites like Yahoo are suited for news feeds.
-Users seldom pay attention to the feeds on the homepage.
+Users seldom pay attention to news feeds on the homepage.
 If you care about a big brand promotion, that’s for your own benefit, not the visitors’.
 Most of the time business owners keep news feeds without any logical reason.
 They tend to do it because they have seen someone else doing it on their website.

 4. The H1 Tag

 H1 normally has the biggest font on the homepage.
 At the same time, you should keep it short enough to help readers understand the message.

 - If you keep your H1 tag within 8 words, you’ll maximize chances of delivering all the information.

 - Avoid using all caps as it makes it difficult for an average human brain to process.
 It increases the time it takes to understand the message.
 If you keep the sentence lowercase, the message is transmitted quickly.

 5. No Target Keyword in the Title